 The Board is comprised of three Directors, of which the Chairman and Managing Director is the only Executive Director.
-The ASX favour that the Chairman be an Independent Director, however as Mr Peter Gunzburg has been primarily concentrating on the Company's development over the past twelve years, has extensive knowledge of the capital markets in Australia and overseas and the Board believes that his role and status as an Executive and as Chairman is appropriate.
+The ASX favour that the Chairman be an Independent Director.
+However, as Mr Peter Gunzburg has been primarily concentrating on the Company's development over the past thirteen years, and has extensive knowledge of the capital markets in Australia and overseas, the Board believes that his role as an Executive Chairman is appropriate.